Genesis trial: preferential origin checks by KVK

 - International

 When exporting to countries outside the EU, you regularly need to fill in the preferential origin of products on your export statement.
-But mistakes are easy to make and the correct preferential origin is not always filled in.
-Exporters and suppliers can now ask KVK to check and confirm their statements stating the preferential origin of products.
-This trial project, called Genesis, will run until 1 April 2023.
+But the correct preferential origin is not always filled in.
+Exporters and suppliers can now ask KVK to check and confirm their declarations stating the preferential origin of products.
+This is called Genesis certification.

 When it comes to international trade, 'preferred origin' means that products have a privileged position.
 The EU and the country of origin have a trade agreement.
 Foreign buyers pay less or no import duties when importing those products.Â